St Ethelburga's Bishopsgate

 St Ethelburga-the-Virgin within Bishopsgate is a Church of England church in the City of London, located on Bishopsgate near Liverpool Street station.

 One of the few surviving medieval City churches in London, the foundation date of the church is unknown, but it was first recorded in 1250 as the church of St Adelburga the Virgin.

 The church was rebuilt around 1411 and some of this material remains, notably in the south arcade.

 The church was severely damaged by an IRA bomb in 1993.
 Following rebuilding and restoration it re-opened as a Centre for Reconciliation and Peace.

 History

 This structure is a rare survivor of the medieval City churches that were mostly destroyed during the Great Fire of London in 1666.
-It is dedicated to St Ethelburga, a 7th-century abbess of Barking Abbey; she was the sister of Saint Erkenwald, a Bishop of London.
+It is dedicated to St Ethelburga (Æthelburh), a 7th-century abbess of Barking Abbey; she was the sister of Saint Erkenwald, a Bishop of London.
 Its foundation date is unknown, but it was first recorded in 1250 as the church of St Adelburga-the-Virgin.
 The dedication to "-the-Virgin" was dropped in Puritan times but was later restored.